BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Proposed Method

-In our design, the BYOL-A encoder provides multiple aspects of information by (i) flattening learned features without loss, (ii) combining local and global features, and (iii) combining average and maximum statistics in time.
+To enable a representation that provides multiple aspects of information, we make the BYOL-A encoder to (i) preserve all available information in global pooling, (ii) optimize the resolution of local features, (iii) combine local and global features, and (iv) combine average and maximum statistics in time.

-We use the \textit{audio embedding block} from \cite{koizumi2020t6ntt} that satisfies our requirement (i) as a base of our encoder.
-We make the following modifications: Concatenation of local and global features to enable (ii), addition of temporal mean+max pooling to enable (iii), and adjustment of the local feature size for performance improvement.
+We use the \textit{audio embedding block} from \cite{koizumi2020t6ntt} that satisfies requirement (i) as a base architecture.
+We make modifications to this base architecture to realize the remaining (ii)-(iv).

 Table \ref{tab:byol-a-plus-encoder} shows the architecture, where 3x3 or 2x2 denotes the filter size, and the number after @ indicates the channel size, respectively.
-First, Conv1/2 convolve the input to summarize local features.
-Then, the Reshaping block flattens the frequency and channel along the time axis to implement (i).
-The MLP learns to transform the relationship in the local features as the global features.
-Then the Concat block concatenates the outputs from the Reshaping and MLP, fusing local and global features, implementing (ii).
-Finally, the Pooling operation, \textit{temporal mean+max pooling}, summarizes representations in time frames into $3,072$ dimensional embeddings, implementing (iii).
+This CNN takes the input to produce local features in Conv blocks, which is adjusted to make the receptive field smaller for (ii).
+Then, Reshaping flattens frequency and channel along the time axis, preserving available information to satisfy (i).
+MLP learns to make useful global features on top of local features, and the following Concat concatenates both features to implement (iii).
+Finally, Pooling summarizes features into 3,072-d representation vectors using \textit{temporal mean+max pooling} to meet (iv).

+To adapt the base CNN to our purposes, we made three modifications.
+First, we reduce the number of convolutional blocks to increase the local feature resolution.
+One Conv block halves the output frequency and time resolution.
+We adjust the number of blocks to two, which reduces from three on the base architecture.
+This adjustment directly changes the receptive field (RF) size, while tuning the RF is considered crucial for their generalization to unseen testing data\cite{koutini2021receptive}.
+We conduct an ablation study in Section \ref{sec:exp-abl-byola-arch} and discuss more the necessity of RF adjustment in Appendix \ref{appendix:image-cnn-to-work}.

-The first modification adds the Concat block that concatenates features from the earlier Reshaping block, a local feature, and later MLP block, a global feature.
+The second modification adds the Concat block that concatenates features from the earlier Reshaping block, a local feature, and later MLP block, a global feature.

-The second modification adds the Pooling block that sums each element from temporal mean pooling and temporal max pooling of Concat output features, the \textit{temporal mean+max pooling}\cite{kong2020panns}, to accommodate advantages of both average and maximum statistics.
+The last modification adds the Pooling block that sums each element from temporal mean pooling and temporal max pooling of Concat output features, the \textit{temporal mean+max pooling}\cite{kong2020panns}, to accommodate advantages of both average and maximum statistics.